TRP Core

 Principle 2: Assert nothing

-Assertions trigger defense.
-Questions open space.
-If you make zero claims, there's nothing for you to defend.
+If you assert nothing, you have nothing to defend.
 You're just asking questions.

 A clear question carries no emotion, no judgment, and no hidden conclusion.
-It separates the belief from their identity.
+It doesn't trigger identity defense because there's nothing in it to defend against.

 Principle 4: Lock the premise before touching the conclusion